JackSzwergold/Writing/memories/Running Errands for Mr. Dubinsky.md

 While Mr. Dubinsky didn’t have much in his apartment, I was blown away by his view.
 The apartment was facing Ocean Parkway and the windows faced the west so the place was always sun drenched.

 I’d run a few errands over the next few months on an off for Mr. Dubinsky, but eventually they stopped.
+I didn’t know what happened, but months later my dad mentioned in passing that Mr. Dubinsky had died.

+No great fanfare or sadness.
+He was just dead and his apartment was rented out to someone else.

 ***